MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

     StackTrace           :
 ```

-Get-Error supports pipelined passed errors by using the built in variable $error.
+Get-Error supports pipeline passed errors by using the built-in variable $error.
 Get-Error will
 display all passed errors.

 ```powershell
 $Error | Get-Error
 ```

-Get-Error supports the -Newest parameter, allowing you to specify how many errors from the current
+Get-Error supports the **Newest** parameter, allowing you to specify how many errors from the
-session you wish displayed.
+current session you wish displayed.

 ```powershell
 Get-Error -Newest 3 # Displays the lst three errors that occurred in the session